SamadritaR/Experience-Overview-Graduate-Student-Assistant--/README.md

 ## Final Reflection

 This role taught me how to think beyond tasks — to see the student experience and operations as a whole system.
-Whether automating reports or designing a Canvas page, my goal was always to make things clearer, smoother, and more impactful.
+Whether automating reports or designing a Cascade CMS page, my goal was always to make things clearer, smoother, and more impactful.

 ---